 The electrical system in your car is quite vast and is responsible for more than just getting the windows up and down.
 In fact, the electrical system is critical in the starting and running of the engine.
 If a part of the electrical system in your car fails or begins to malfunction it becomes very likely that you’ll be unable to drive your car, or at the very least have difficult operating it.
-While this list is by no means, complete, the following auto electric system parts are often at fault for many electrical issues your car could suffer from.
+While this list is by no means, complete, the following auto electric system parts are often at fault for many Electrical Problems your car could suffer from.

 The battery in your car is what stores the power necessary to get your vehicle up and running.
 If the battery dies, either due to age or because you left the lights on, there won’t be enough electrical juice to get the motor spinning.
 If the battery dies because of the latter, you’ll be able to jump-start the vehicle and be on your way, but car batteries do need replacement from time to time, just like the AAs in your TV remote.